-Brute force attack notifications to the admin and validation for the customer email address option is also available.
+Brute force attack notifications to the admin and validation for the customer email address options are also available.

-The Magento2 Security module provides admin to enable the unrecognized login notification.
+The Magento 2 Web Security module provides admin to enable the unrecognized login notification.

-Master Password feature to block all sub-users accounts.
+Master Password feature to block all sub-user accounts.

 Allow admin to get each file upload notification in the system.